Tome Forge: Teaching LLMs to Think Like Philosophers

 The Thucydides/Plato test became canonical.
 A model that hedges fails.
 A model that chooses decisively and argues vigorously succeeds.

-But this is subjective and doesn’t scale.
-I can manually evaluate 50 responses.
-Not 5,000.
+But it’s subjective and it doesn’t scale.
+I can manually judge 50 responses, not 5,000.

 Philosophy isn’t just about getting answers right.
 It’s about arguing well.
 Making distinctions.
 Challenging assumptions.
 Following implications.
 These are qualitative judgments that resist quantification.